Knorrsche/MAL_Scrapper/README.md

-Web scrapper is for MyAnimeList using their website Scrapper is for MyAnimeList using the Jikan API
+Web scrapper is for MyAnimeList using their website \n Scrapper is for MyAnimeList using the Jikan API